segrelab/cometspy/README.md

 # Cite us

 # Contributing
 Contributions are welcome and appreciated.
 Questions and discussions can be raised on [Gitter](https://gitter.im/segrelab/comets).
 Issues should be discussed in this forum before they are raised on GitHub.
-For other questions contact us on email comets@bu.edu.
+For other questions contact us via email at comets@bu.edu.